RedisLabs/redislabs-docs/content/glossary/_index.md

 More info: [CIDR wikipedia](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing), [Configure CIDR allowlist]({{<relref "/rc/security/cidr-whitelist.md">}})
 {{%/definition%}}

+{{%definition "concurrent writes"%}}

+Concurrency or updates and writes refer to more than events that happen at the same wall clock time across member Active-Active databases.
+Concurrent updates refer to the fact that updates happen in between sync events that catch up member Active-Active databases with updates that happened on other member Active-Active databases.

+{{%/definition%}}

 {{%definition "consistency"%}}

 Consistency models describe the way a distributed system keeps replicated data consistent between copies.